schwasa/Ayo_Empathetic_Chatbot/README.md

 ## Installation & Configuration

-Here are the simple steps that you can follow to use a template:
+Here are the steps that you can follow to use the chatbot:

 * Create new folder/directory, install python and create virtual environment